 \section{Adaptive Group Robust Ensemble Knowledge Distillation (\AGREKD)}

-In this work, we considered each teacher in the ensemble to have the same architecture and trained using different random initializations. {\update Prior work has shown ensemble models with different random initializations are diverse enough to improve the performances}~\citep{ganaie2022ensemble}.
-This work shows that while deep ensemble models can improve the worst-case group~\citep{ko2023fair}, it is not necessarily the case in ensemble knowledge distillation.
-To address this problem, we propose \AGREKD, an adaptive ensembling knowledge distillation strategy that ensures the student model captures robust knowledge from the teachers.
-Figure~\ref{fig:method_overview} provides an overview of our proposed method. \AGREKD~relies on a model pretrained with ERM that captured the dataset's spurious correlation (biased).
+In this work, we considered each teacher in the ensemble to have the same architecture and trained using different random initializations. {\update Prior work has shown ensemble models with different random initializations are diverse enough to {\updated improve the performance}}~\citep{ganaie2022ensemble}.
+The first contribution of this work is showing that, unlike deep ensemble models that can improve the WGA~\citep{ko2023fair}, ensemble knowledge distillation tends to amplify bias in the distilled model.

+To address this problem, we propose \AGREKD, an adaptive ensembling knowledge distillation strategy that ensures the student model captures robust knowledge from the teachers. \acrshort{agrekd} relies on a model pretrained with ERM that captured the dataset's spurious correlation (biased model).
 Intuitively, suppose a student model takes gradient steps toward the direction that minimizes its KD loss with the \textit{biased} model.
-In that case, the resulting student model will likely capture and even amplify the reliance on the spurious correlation, i.e., the local/global minimum in that direction likely provides the worst performance for the underrepresented subgroups. {\update Note that an additional biased model does not add extra complexity compared to related work using a reference classifier to identify the worst-performing subgroups~\citep{nam2020learning, liu2021just, kenfack2024a}.
-Furthermore, as we will see in the experiments, our proposed method works with any biased model trained using ERM without further modifications.}
+In that case, the resulting student model will likely capture and even amplify the reliance on the spurious correlation, i.e., the local/global minimum in that direction likely provides the worst performance for the underrepresented subgroups.
+Following this intuition, we derive a weighting scheme that prioritizes teacher models whose gradient direction disagrees with the biased ERM model.
+Figure~\ref{fig:method_overview} provides an overview of our proposed method.